alambuyachelsea/K_Nearest_Neighbors/Report.md

 ## Exercise 3: MNIST data set
-First I Converted the MNIST dataset into a CSV file which i could work with.
-I loaded the train
+First I Converted 10,000 train data and 1,000 test MNIST dataset into CSV files which I could work with.
+I loaded the train data set and split it into [x_train, y_train] which is 80% of the dataset and [x_train_test, y_train_test] which is the remaining 20% of the dataset.

+I then used the KNN model to determine the number of errors, the accuracy for each K value and the time it takes to compute it.
+For the training data set the time taken is about (80 - 90) seconds to compute.

+Then I load the test MNIST dataset and use the KNN model to determine the number of errors, the accuracy for each K value and the time it takes to compute it.
+For the test data set the time taken is about (40 - 50) seconds to compute.